aiven/devportal/docs/products/mysql/howto/disable-foreign-key-checks.rst

 Variables
 ---------

-You need those variables to run the commands.
+The following variables need to be substituted when running the commands.
 You can find this information in the **Overview** tab of your on your Aiven for MySQL service, under **MySQL** tab.

 .. list-table::
   :header-rows: 1